SAML-Toolkits/ruby-saml/README.md

 ## Custom Metadata Fields

 Some IdPs may require to add SPs to add additional fields (Organization, ContactPerson, etc.) into the SP metadata.
-This can be acheived by extending the `OneLogin::RubySaml::Metadata` class and overriding the `#add_extras` method as per the following example:
+This can be achieved by extending the `OneLogin::RubySaml::Metadata` class and overriding the `#add_extras` method as per the following example:

 ```ruby